Evaluating the Generalization Ability of Super-Resolution Networks: Introduction

-Deep learning has achieved great success in constrained environment, and we have steadily moved our attention to its generalization ability.
+\IEEEPARstart{D}{eep} learning has achieved great success in constrained environment, and we have steadily moved our attention to its generalization ability.
 Generalization determines whether an algorithm can work well on unseen data.
-However, due to the data-driven nature, deep learning can easily overfit the training data, resulting in an unpredictable generalization behavior.
-In this work, we will discuss the problem of generalization in the regime of image super-resolution (SR), which is a classic low-level vision problem.
-Conventional SR models are generally trained under known degradation types and downsampling kernels, thus their performance deteriorates severely in real-world images \cite{ikc,dan,dasr}.
-How to improve the generalization ability is of great importance for developing future methods.
+However, due to the data-driven nature, deep learning can easily overfit the training data, leading to unpredictable generalization behavior.
+In this paper, we address the problem of generalization in the context of image super-resolution (SR) and restoration, which are classic low-level vision problems.
+Conventional SR models are typically trained under known degradation types and downsampling kernels, limiting their performance severely on real-world images \cite{srresnet,ikc}.
+Improving the generalization ability of SR models is crucial for developing future methods.
+Notably, in this work, we extend the concept of the SR network beyond the classical bicubic super-resolution task to include simultaneous restoration.
+This broader scope allows us to investigate the generalization capability of models that perform both restoration and SR tasks, which are more relevant to real-world scenarios.

-The problem of super-resolving images with unknown degradations is also called blind SR or real SR. Existing methods can be categorized into four classes, including degradation specific methods \cite{realesrgan,bsrgan}, kernel estimation methods \cite{ikc,dan}, unsupervised methods \cite{cincgan,maeda2020unpaired} and internal statistical methods \cite{zssr,kernelgan}, which are detailed in a blind SR survey \cite{liu2021blind}.
+The problem of super-resolving images with unknown degradations is also called blind SR or real SR. According to a recent blind SR survey \cite{liu2021blind}, existing methods can be categorized into four classes, including degradation specific methods \cite{realesrgan,bsrgan}, kernel estimation methods \cite{ikc,dan}, unsupervised methods \cite{cincgan,maeda2020unpaired}, and internal statistical methods \cite{zssr,kernelgan}.
 Remarkably, recent works based on synthetic data have made significant progress.
-For example, BSRGAN \cite{bsrgan} and Real-ESRGAN \cite{realesrgan} show that when we can synthesize enough degradations, the model can be applied in a wide range of real-world scenarios.
+For example, BSRGAN \cite{bsrgan} and Real-ESRGAN \cite{realesrgan} show that when we can synthesize abundant degradations, the model can be applied in a wide range of real-world scenarios.
 This phenomenon is also observed in blind face restoration task, like GFP-GAN \cite{wang2021towards} and GPEN \cite{yang2021gan}.
 They all show impressive results on some real-world images.
-Recently, \cite{kong2021reflash} introduces Dropout \cite{srivastava2014dropout} to improve the generalization of SR networks.
+Recently, Dropout \cite{kong2021reflash,srivastava2014dropout} is also introduced into SR networks to improve the generalization performance.